Home » Tutorials » Python Tutorials » Python – Basic Operators

 not in Evaluates to true if it does not finds a variable in the specified sequence and false otherwise. x not in y, here not in results in a 1 if x is not a member of sequence y.

-Related: Python - Variable Types
+Related: Python - Tuples

 Python Identity Operators